shawenyao/jekyll-now/_posts/2023-02-06-BART-Platform-Sign-Portable.md

 ## Controlling Text Sizes

 Without an operating system, changing text fonts or sizes isn't as straightforward.
-To solve the problem, Peter Hinch has developed a wonderful [solution](https://github.com/peterhinch/micropython-font-to-py), which to my understanding involves some sort of character-by-character images of the font that are cleverly encoded in a bytearray form.
+To solve the problem, Peter Hinch has developed a wonderful [solution](https://github.com/peterhinch/micropython-font-to-py), which to my understanding involves some sort of character-by-character bitmap of the font that are cleverly encoded in a bytearray form.
 Once the `Writer` class is initialized with such bytearray:

 ```python
 # various fonts